IbrarMakaveli/spark-sql-on-docker/README.md

 #### trip_by_intervaldate

 `trip_by_intervaldate` return a dataframe, the number of trip made according to the day's schedule in 4-hour increments :
-- We made an aggregation on the pickup datetime, and created a 4 hours window with the `window` function of Spark SQL.
+- we made an aggregation on the pickup datetime, and created a 4 hours window with the `window` function of Spark SQL.
 ```python
 df.groupBy(F.window(F.col("pickup_datetime"), "4 hours").alias("window")) \
     .count() \